acquire-project/zarr-writers-benchmark/README.md

 + shape = [64, 1080, 1920]
 + chunks = [64, 540, 1920]
 + LZ4 compression
++ C order data

 Ranking from fastest to slowest in append tests:
-+ TensorStore → 1.96 average GBps
++ Zarr Python → 1.70 average GBps
-+ Zarr Python → 0.73 average GBps
++ TensorStore → 1.08 average GBps

 Ranking from fastest to slowest in write tests:
-+ TensorStore → 2.45 average GBps
++ TensorStore → 1.99 average GBps
-+ Zarr Python → 2.02 avergae GBps
++ Zarr Python → 1.76 average GBps
 + OME Zarr $~~~$ → 0.29 average GBps
++ Cpp Zarr $~~~$ → 0.19 average GBps

 <strong>Memory Usage / Threads:</strong><br>

 For the following notes, I will be using ratios like 1:1, 3:1, etc., to represent how much memory Python is using versus how much data is being written out.
 For example, if I have a ratio of 2:1, it means Python takes up 2 GB for every 1 GB of data being written, indicating that some level of data copying is occurring.
 These ratios help us understand how memory efficient these Zarr libraries are and can help us draw conclusions about their performance in comparison to one another.<br>

-<strong>TensorStore :</strong> Around 3:1 memory usage and a consistent utilization of 28 threads.<br>
+<strong>TensorStore :</strong> Around 3:1 memory usage and a consistent utilization of 59 threads.<br>
-<strong>Zarr Python :</strong> Around 2:1 memory usage and a consistent utilization of 11 threads.<br>
+<strong>Zarr Python :</strong> Around 2:1 memory usage and a consistent utilization of 26 threads.<br>
-<strong>OME Zarr :</strong> Around 5:1 memory usage and a consistent utilization of 10 threads.<br>
+<strong>OME Zarr :</strong> Around 5:1 memory usage and a consistent utilization of 26 threads.<br>
+<strong>CPP Zarr :</strong> Around 2:1 memory usage and a consistent utilization of 41 threads.<br>

 <strong>Features:</strong><br>